bibryam/camel-infinispan-osgi/Readme.md

     features:addUrl mvn:org.apache.camel.karaf/apache-camel/2.10.0.redhat-60024/xml/features
     features:install camel

-*This will create an Infinispan EmbeddedCacheManager and make it available as OSGI service*
+*Create an Infinispan EmbeddedCacheManager and wait till it becomes available as OSGI service*

     features:addUrl mvn:com.ofbizian/features/1.0.0/xml/features
     features:install infinispan-osgi
     dev:wait-for-service "org.infinispan.manager.EmbeddedCacheManager"

-*Creates a Camel route that listens for event in the EmbeddedCacheManager created above in the same JVM*
+*Create a Camel route that listen for event in the EmbeddedCacheManager created above in the same JVM*

     features:install local-consumer
     log:tail

-*Creates a new karaf instance (destroy old one if it exists)*
+*Create a new karaf instance (destroy old one if it exists) and connect to it*

     ./client -u admin -p admin
     admin:stop producer